 A best friend is to be treasured.
 She is the one who you trust above all others- she gets you and you get her right?

 And so it was with me and my bestie over many years until it wasn’t.
 At some point in time we stop getting each other and it troubled me.

 We met at work when I was 19 and she 21.
 Looking back, we just seemed to click even though we were quite different.
 She was quite the social butterfly, enjoying partying, staying out late even on a weekday she was enjoying her youth.
 While I on the other hand had not long met the man who was to become my husband.
 Looking back, we didn’t have that much in common but we still really clicked; our differences gave us something to talk about.
 She continued to party her way through life, whilst I was mixing working with study, engagement, marriage and later motherhood.
 Still our friendship remained strong.

 That was me for a while until I realised that life is way too short to spend it on the sofa, I wanted to do stuff, travel, fine dine, visit places of interest and be spontaneous.
 We once nipped over to Nice for lunch and we promised ourselves that we would do stuff like this again.
-It’s not happened.
-Truth was, I was bored of doing nothing.
-When your colleagues say to you on a Monday, how was your weekend, I really wanted to have something interesting to say.
+Its not happened.
+Truth is, I was bored of doing nothing.
+When your colleagues ask you on a Monday, how was your weekend?
+I really wanted to have something interesting to say.

 Problem was, I would have to do all of these interesting things alone as my bestie wasn’t ready to rise from the couch.
 I started to regret that I had kept my circle of friends so small and had allowed myself to become reliant on just one friend.